baytelman/backend-interview/README.md

 - Q: Can I use external libraries (npm)?
   - Of course you can!
   - However, if some functionality is very easy to implement, try to implement it yourself (i.e. Don't install a library to figure out if a number is odd/even).
-  - Choosing when and what libraries will speak about your judgement.
+  - Choosing *when* to use libraries and *what libraries* you imported will speak about your judgement.
 - Q: This coding challenge is too long.
 Is it OK if I implement it partially?
   - Although we recognize this exercise may take some time, it does measure if you have the skills we need to work at Noken.
   - Submitting an incomplete solution is acceptable, specially if you explain the reasons.
-  - However, a complete solution will increase the likelihood of being selected, and it will save time during our in-person interview.
+  - However, a complete solution will increase the likelihood of being selected to continue our process, and it will save time during our in-person interview.

 ---